joshmsmith/temporal-multi-agent-order-repair/README.md

 Current repair status: WAITING-FOR-NEXT-CYCLE, waiting for a minute before checking again.
 ```
 You can trigger this from MCP using the `initiate_proactive_agent()` tool.

+### Scheduled Agent
+The Repair Agent is easy to schedule using Temporal Schedules. [schedule_repair_agent](./schedule_repair_agent.py) is provided as a simple way to demonstrate this.
+It takes operations, such as `create`, `upsert`, `describe`, and `delete` for your convenience.
+By default it is scheduled once a day, does analysis, and waits 12 hours for approval.
+If no approval is given, it self-terminates.

 ## 3. Results
 Now the Hogwarts students and staff will have what they need this year!